sentience/kevinyank.com/_posts/2014-05-04-orbitkey-1password-hazel-love.md

 Here’s the rule I’ve set up in Hazel for my Dropbox folder.
 It watches the 1PasswordSync subfolder (which contains my 1Password data) to see if it has been changed since the last time this rule was triggered, and if it was it syncs the latest changes to its contents to my Orbitkey flash drive.

-{% include figure.html src="/assets/images/blog/hazel-1password-orbitkey-sync.png" alt="Hazel is configured with a rule to monitor my Dropbox folder for files where Kind is Folder, Name is 1PasswordSync, and any of the following conditions are met for the current file or folder: Date Last Modified is after Date Last Matched, or any of the following conditions are met for any of its subfiles or subfolders: Date Last Modified is after Date Last Matched.
+{% include figure src="/assets/images/blog/hazel-1password-orbitkey-sync.png" alt="Hazel is configured with a rule to monitor my Dropbox folder for files where Kind is Folder, Name is 1PasswordSync, and any of the following conditions are met for the current file or folder: Date Last Modified is after Date Last Matched, or any of the following conditions are met for any of its subfiles or subfolders: Date Last Modified is after Date Last Matched.
 The rule action is set to Sync into folder: Orbitkey" caption="To create condition groups, hold down the Option (⌥) key when you click the button to add a condition" %}

 Hazel is smart enough to hold off on running this rule until it notices the Orbitkey drive is connected and available; therefore, whenever I connect the drive, any recent changes to my 1Password data files are almost immediately synced to it.
 Perfect!